 Limit TV, computers and tech

 There is nothing inherently wrong with watching TV or playing computer games – or spending a little time each day on your cell phone.
 The trouble starts when you are using technology too much.
 A lot of households are completely disconnected thanks to tech right now.
+Just looking at TV alone there are now more channels than your entire family could ever watch; the cable tv statistics here show over 1700 commercial TV stations currently!
 You might have one parent watching the news on TV, another checking through work emails, and the kids all playing games on iPhones, tablets, or computers.
 You will be surprised at how much time everyone spends doing different things with tech – once you tot up the hours in a week, it can be quite significant.
 And that’s all time that no one is talking to each other, and as we all know, communication is the key to any successful relationship.

 One way of getting around the problem mentioned above is to make entertainment a shared activity.
 Before the advent of streaming and TV on demand, television shows were almost community events, and certainly a shared activity in households.
 Families would gather around the box to watch their favorite programs together, and not in a solitary way.
 These days it’s a little different, as everyone consumes their own favorites in their own separate ways.
 It won’t take much to make a change – just hold a regular movie night, or take a look at a show that everyone in the household will love.
 Are your kids into playing games?
 Well, maybe you and your partner could try some out – you might find them a lot more fun than you think.